greyXUO/Telling-story-with-data-by-Zoey/cheapest protein homework.md

 Article/Data Source:
 <a href="https://lifehacker.com/the-cheapest-ways-to-get-your-protein-right-now-1850001760/" target="_blank">LifeHacker</a>

-## Step two: critique the data visualization
+## Step 2: critique the data visualization
 Using the data visualization selected from step one, complete a critique the visualization, this time using Stephen Few's Data Visualization Effectiveness Profile.

 pic